-You’ve probably noticed that there are all sorts of different guitars.
-Although they can vary in size, shape and color, guitars can be widely classified into two basic types: acoustic and electric.
+You may already know that there are many types of guitars.
+They can vary in size, shape, and color.
+Of course, guitars can also be grouped into two basic types: acoustic and electric.

-Although there are major differences between acoustic and electric guitars, they also have several things in common.
-Both have six strings strung along a long neck that’s divided into sections by pieces of metal called “frets.”
+There are major differences between acoustic and electric guitars.
+However, they also have several things in common.
+Both often have six strings.
+Both also have a long neck that’s divided into sections by pieces of metal called “frets.”
 Acoustic and electric guitars are also both tuned using tuning pegs.

-Acoustic guitars have large hollow bodies with a sound hole just below the strings.
-The wooden front of the guitar — called the “soundboard” — is made of thin wood, often spruce or red cedar, which is chosen for its sound quality.
+What are the big differences between acoustic and electric guitars?
+Most have to do with the body of the instrument.
+The first guitars ever made—sometime in the 1500s—were acoustic guitars.
+They have large hollow bodies with a sound hole just below the strings.
+The wooden front of the guitar is called the “soundboard.”
+It’s made of thin wood, often spruce or red cedar, which is chosen for its sound quality.

-When the strings of an acoustic guitar are strummed, their vibrations transmit through pieces of wood, called the “bridge” and “saddle,” to the soundboard.
-The soundboard transfers the energy of the vibrating strings to the air within the guitar body, which then amplifies the sound and makes it loud enough to hear.
-The sound hole helps to project the amplified sound from within the hollow body.
+How does an acoustic guitar make sound?
+When the strings are strummed, they vibrate.
+These vibrations move through pieces of wood, called the “bridge” and “saddle,” to the soundboard.
+It transfers the energy of the vibrating strings to the air within the guitar body.
+This amplifies the sound and makes it loud enough to hear.
+The sound hole helps to project the sound from within the hollow body.

-As you’ve probably noticed, electric guitars have thinner, solid bodies without sound holes.
-As a result, the body of an electric guitar does not transmit and amplify the sound of its strings when they are strummed.
-If you strum the strings of an electric guitar that isn’t plugged in, you’ll barely be able to hear any sound.
+Electric guitars were first made in the 1920s.
+They have had a huge impact on the worldwide popularity of the guitar.
+Have you ever seen one?
+If so, you know they have thinner, solid bodies without sound holes.
+As a result, the electric guitar does not transmit and amplify sound on its own.
+Have you ever strummed the strings of an electric guitar that wasn’t plugged in?
+If so, you were barely able to hear any sound.

-Instead of a hollow air cavity, electric guitars use transducers — called “pickups” — to convert string vibrations to an electric signal, which is then sent to speakers that amplify the signals and turn them into the sounds we hear.
+Instead of a hollow air cavity, electric guitars use transducers, also called “pickups.”
+They’re made of bar magnets wrapped with fine wire.
+These turn string vibrations into electrical signals.
+The signals are then sent to speakers that amplify them and turn them into the sounds we hear.